knative/serving/docs/contracts/developer-monitoring-contract.md

 #### revision_response_size

-Description: Size of response to an application, a container or a function.
+Description: Size of response from an application, a container or a function.

 Type: Histogram